bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 I mean, of course you could send it, but there's nothing you would write up in a paper or get feedback from the academic community.
 So this is more like a different set of people, I'd say, that you now would ask and get feedback on.

-Speaker 1: 00:07:12
+Adam Jonas: 00:07:12

 Yeah, I guess not being in the academic community and not being an implementer of cryptography myself, it just sort of seems like cryptography is one of those areas where academia and implementation is actually closer together than other areas of Bitcoin.
 There seems to be this sort of like at least arm lengths relationship in other parts, and possibly even bordering on disdain for like outsiders not properly understanding the system and like not like understanding the real research problems and the applicability.
-But cryptography is one of those sweet spots where One, you get people that are actually academically trained in the field contributing, but also an appreciation from the, and it may be just the personalities, it may be the, you know, the Peters and the G-Maxes and the, you know, the Jonas Nicks of the world who just appreciate that there's another side and getting that kind of review is of value.
+But cryptography is one of those sweet spots where One, you get people that are actually academically trained in the field contributing, but also an appreciation from the, and it may be just the personalities, it may be the, you know, the Pieters and the G-Maxes and the, you know, the Jonas Nicks of the world who just appreciate that there's another side and getting that kind of review is of value.

 ## Full Stack Cryptographer